 There are differences between someone who simply wishes to be promoted and someone who is actively seeking a promotion.
 Many times, someone with more merit will be looked over in favor of someone who’s been campaigning for a promotion.
 Many brilliant people who tend to be shy and introverted often do not convey that brilliance to their peers.
 Therefore, supervisors and managers don’t always see all the good work they do.

 Here are four reasons why start-up bosses are not thinking about granting those promotions, even to very deserving candidates:

 You like where you are and your boss sees that.

-Are you expressing your ambition to mentors and co-workers?
+First of all, are you expressing your ambition to mentors and co-workers?
 Sure, things are going great at your start-up.
 Maybe you’ve established job security.
 Maybe you like the free coffee at the local start-up incubator.
-You get along well with your co-workers (most of the time) and your projects are yielding better than expected returns.
-Are you in a state of satisfaction, contentment or complacency?
-If you truly want a promotion, stay mindful of that desire to grow.
-Remember you need to earn your promotion as well.
-Have you earned it?
+Furthermore, you get along well with your co-workers (most of the time) and your projects are yielding better than expected returns.

 You aren’t taking ownership of your successes.

 Your successes are only worth something to your career if your bosses know about them.
-You must find a way to market yourself.
+Therefore, you must find a way to market yourself.
 Why do photographers and models keep portfolios?
 Portfolios are tangible records of success.
 Find a way to record your work.
 Portfolio your start-up successes, and in a casual way, make sure your boss pays attention to them.
 Your start-up boss is likely even more busy than you are, and humans easily forget.
-Make an impression and do not be afraid to remind your busy bosses of your good work and how granting you that promotion will improve your start-up company’s success.
+Therefore, do not be afraid to remind your busy bosses of your good work and how granting you a promotion will mean more success for the company.

 You currently have no room for growth.